 Regardless of whether issues of contention are considered be to great or small, there must always be one recourse in determining them.
-As set out in 4: 59, there is a procedure for determining any matter where a dispute may arise:
+As set out in the verse, there is a procedure for determining any matter where a dispute may arise:

 يا أيها الذين آمنوا أطيعوا الله وأطيعوا الرسول وأولي الأمر منكم فإن تنازعتم في شيء فردوه إلى الله والرسول إن كنتم تؤمنون بالله واليوم الآخر ذلك خير وأحسن تأويلا